 Guidelines and norms for STDCs in NTEP

-STDCs are the Technical arm of the State TB Cell under the National TB Elimination Program.
+Guidelines and norms for STDCs in NTEPSTDCs are the Technical arm of the State TB Cell under the National TB Elimination Program.
 This document provides guidance around the various norms for establishing and for its ongoing activities and performance review.

 Releases